fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 ![Image 2](https://i.imgur.com/rrfbEzf.png)

-### Snag the megapatch from here: [ [DOWNLOAD](https://github.com/Foamimi/Septimus-Extended---NPC-Dialogue/blob/main/Septimus%20Extended%20-%20NPC%20Dialogue%20Addon.7z) ] ("View raw" button)
+### Snag the megapatch from here: [ [DOWNLOAD]() ] ("View raw" button)

 Name it **[NoDelete] Septimus Extended - NPC Dialogue Addon**, and place it directly AFTER [NoDelete] [22] Kaidan Extended Edition - I'm Glad You're Here Patch.

-   - If you downloaded **Relationship Dialogue Overhaul**, download the patch as well from here: **[ [DOWNLOAD](https://github.com/Foamimi/Septimus-Extended---NPC-Dialogue/blob/main/Septimus%20Extended%20-%20NPC%20Dialogue%20Addon%20-%20RDO%20Patch.7z) ] ("View raw" button)**.
+   - If you downloaded **Relationship Dialogue Overhaul**, download the patch as well from here: **[ [DOWNLOAD]() ] ("View raw" button)**.
 Name it [NoDelete] Septimus Extended - NPC Dialogue Addon - RDO Patch.
 You need BOTH the regular megapatch and this patch if you plan on using RDO.

 ### Then you are SET!
 Thanks for sticking with it the entire process, enjoy your game!

-   - **Currently in the process of testing with version 4.3.0 of Septimus.**
+   - **Currently in the process of testing with version 1.0.2 of Septimus.**

 # Changelog

-**IMPORTANT** - If updating Septimus (like from v.4.2.1 to 4.3.0 for example) your load order may become a bit funky on the right side of MO2.
+**IMPORTANT** - If updating Septimus (like from v.1.0.1 to 1.0.2 for example) your load order may become a bit funky on the right side of MO2.
 Luckily we numbered everything while installing, so the left side of MO2 should still be in tact, but to get everything back in position for the right side, I'd suggest disabling the entire NPC Dialogue addon, then re-enabling everything again one by one.
 This takes a hot second, but I find this method to be the fastest (for me anyway!).

-3.0.1
-   - Added Improved Follower Dialogue - Lydia - INIGO (Minor Patch)
-   - Added Improved Follower Dialogue - Lydia - Lipsync Minor Fix
-   - Updated Kaidan Extended Edition
-   - Updated Serana Dialogue Add-On Patch Hub

-3.0
+4.0
-   - Reworked EVERYTHING, would recommend starting from the top to bottom.
+   - Rebuilt from the ground up.